Aeronca 11 Chief: Production history

 Aeronca ceased all production of light aircraft in 1951.
 Production of the Chief, which had been outsold by its sibling the Champ by a margin of nearly 4 to 1, had already ended by 1950, with only a few planes produced in 1948–1949.
 This marked the last time the Chief design was built in the United States.

-The 11 series design was sold in the mid-1950s to E. J. Trytek of Syracuse, NY, who held the design until the late 1960s or early 1970s.
+The 11 series design was sold in the mid-1950s to E. J. Trytek of Syracuse, New York, who held the design until the late 1960s or early 1970s.
 The HUL-26 Pushpak, built by Hindustan Aeronautics between 1958 and 1968, was very similar to the Super Chief.
-Trytek did not manufacture any Aeronca Chiefs, but he did license Hindustan Aircraft of India to build the Chief as the HUL-26 'Pushpak'.
-154 'Pushpaks' were built from 1958 to 1968.
-The Pushpak can be identified by the smaller rudder surface which is squared off at mid-fin and the larger vertical tail that is found on the 11CC.
+Trytek did not manufacture any Aeronca Chiefs, but he did license Hindustan Aircraft of India to build the Chief as the HUL-26 "Pushpak", of which 154 were built from 1958 to 1968.
+The Pushpak can be identified by the smaller rudder surface, squared off at mid-fin, and the larger vertical tail that is found on the 11CC.
 Several examples are still flying, especially in the United Kingdom.

 Ownership of the Chief design then passed to Bellanca Aircraft Corporation in the early 1970s, around the same time they acquired the 7 series Champion/Citabria and its derivative designs.
 In 1973 Bellanca considered producing an updated version of the Chief for flight training, but the aircraft never entered production.
 The model 11 designs are currently owned by American Champion Aircraft Corporation, which acquired them sometime before 1991.
 Ownership of the design in the period between Bellanca's liquidation in 1982 and the American Champion acquisition is unclear.

 Design

 Like the Taylorcraft B, Piper Vagabond, Cessna 120/140, and Luscombe 8 with which it competed, the Chief features side-by-side seating.
 As with many light aircraft of the time, including the Taylorcraft B and Piper Vagabond, the Chief's fuselage and tail surfaces are constructed of welded metal tubing.
 The outer shape of the fuselage is created by a combination of wooden formers and longerons, covered with fabric.
-The cross-section of the metal fuselage truss is triangular, a design feature which can be traced all the way back to the earliest Aeronca C-2 design of the late 1920s.
+The cross-section of the metal fuselage truss is triangular, a design feature that can be traced all the way back to the earliest Aeronca C-2 design of the late 1920s.

 The strut-braced wings of the Chief are, like the fuselage and tail surfaces, fabric covered, utilizing aluminum ribs and wood spars.
 The landing gear of the Chief is in a conventional arrangement, with steel tube main gear which use an oleo strut for shock absorption, and a steerable tailwheel.

 All of the models—11AC, 11BC, and 11CC—were approved as seaplanes, with the addition of floats and vertical stabilizer fins; the seaplane versions were designated the S11AC, S11BC, and S11CC, respectively.